ethanysc-git/spring-boot-jpa-book-rental/README.md

 5. Build Dtos and Mappers
 6. Build Repository Interface for Entity to use JPA in Service
 7. Build Service for Jpa findAll() and findById(id)
+8. Build Service and Controller for borrow and return logic

 The backend is made with the Spring Boot version 3.2.6, Java 21, JPA and a Postgres access.